R-TF-028-004 Data Annotation Instructions - ICD-11 Mapping

 To ensure the highest level of clinical accuracy and robustness, the following quality control steps are implemented:

-- Primary Review: The completed matrix is reviewed by another JD-009 that has not taken part in the creatin process to ensure completeness and internal consistency.
+- Primary Review: The completed mapping is reviewed by another JD-009 that has not taken part in the creation process to ensure completeness and internal consistency.

-- Secondary Review: The completed and justified matrix is independently reviewed by a board-certified dermatologist (JD-022 Medical Manager) who was not involved in the initial annotation.
+- Secondary Review: The completed and justified mapping is independently reviewed by a board-certified dermatologist (JD-022 Medical Manager) who was not involved in the initial annotation.

 - Consensus Resolution: Any discrepancies between the primary annotation and the secondary review are resolved by assuming the secondary review as correct.